Ivy-Apps/android-guidebook/README.md

 # Android Guidebook

-> An opinionated collection of learnings through my 8 years of Android experience as a founding engineer in four startups and a contractor at Toptal and Reddit.
+> A no-nonsense, opinionated collection of hard-earned lessons from 8 years of Android development—as a founding engineer at four startups and a contractor at Toptal and Reddit.

-Android Development is above all software engineering, which, like any engineering field, is based on science.
-When it comes to science, math and formal logic rule the game.
-In this guidebook, we'll look into Android Development and software engineering through the lens of science.
+Android development isn’t just about cranking out code; it’s a branch of **software engineering**, and like any engineering discipline, it’s grounded in **science**.
+Beneath every library, framework, and pattern lies a foundation of **mathematics** and **formal logic**.

+This guidebook isn’t here to just teach you how to use tools; it’s here to challenge you to think like an engineer.
+Together, we’ll dissect Android development through the lens of **scientific principles**—arming you with the knowledge to not just follow best practices but to deeply understand and, when necessary, improve upon them.

 ## Why Should I Care?